Scuderi engine: Claimed advantages

 According to 2007 Scuderi Group claims, tests indicate that the Scuderi engine shows gains in efficiency and reduced toxic emissions over conventional four-stroke Otto cycle designs.
 The company also says that the Scuderi engine could be used as part of an air hybrid system, allowing recovered braking energy to be stored as compressed air.
 Laboratory tests of the prototype are said to match earlier predictions generated by computer models.

+Physical tests released in 2011 indicate that the measured bmep (proportional to torque) was at best 78% of the predicted values, and was much worse at higher rpms.

 Disadvantages

 As can be seen, this engine requires an extra valve per pair of cylinders compared to an Otto engine, but only when in air-hybrid configuration.
 In the standard configuration conforming to the schematic above it could use actually one less valve per cylinder pair than an Otto engine.
 It also has the same power density (power strokes per cylinder per revolution), even though the power cylinder fires on every rotation, because of the extra compression cylinder.
 While its fuel efficiency and other advantages may make this a useful modern design, the extra complexity would historically have favored the Otto design, when precision machining was more expensive than fuel savings over the engine's lifetime.